Skip to Main Content

 Also available is the JFK Assassination Archives.
 Almost all of the items in this archive are digitized and available online:

-Our special book collections are non-circulating but most are available by appointment with the archivist or available as in-library use only:
+Our special collections books are available by appointment with the archivist for in-library use only:

-• JFK Assassination Book Collection - located on the 4th floor, in-library use only.
+• JFK Assassination Book Collection - located on the 4th floor